How to reclaim VAT you've paid in an EU country if you’re registered for VAT in the UK.

-You may have to pay VAT on goods and services bought for your business in another EU country.
+You may have to pay VAT on goods and services bought for your business in an EU country.
 If you’re registered for VAT in the UK you can use the VAT refund scheme to reclaim the VAT you’ve paid in the EU country you’re claiming from if:

 - you are not, cannot be, or do not have to be VAT registered in that EU country